refinedev/refine/documentation/docs/api-reference/general-concepts.md

 ## `resource`

 `resource` is a prop that gets passed to `dataProvider` as a paremeter by **refine**.
-It is usually used as an API endpoint path but it all depends on how you hanlde it in your `dataProvider`
+It is usually used as an API endpoint path but it all depends on how you handle it in your `dataProvider`

 > For an example, refer to the [`Creating a data provider from scratch part of the tutorial`](/docs/tutorial/understanding-dataprovider/create-dataprovider/)